Law Firm Marketing Ideas: How to Get More Clients Online

 With only converting 10 of the 22 leads, it costs $55 to secure a client.

 But tracking the conversion is the lynchpin.
-Without it, the whole ability to track ROI is lost.
+Without it, you lose the ability to track ROI.